 On the eastern side of the green is a children's playground and to the south there's a fine old bandstand , erected to celebrate Queen Victoria's jubilee in 1887.
 Musical performances often take place here in summer.
 Near the bandstand is a bust of James Joyce , facing Newman House , part of University College Dublin (UCD), where Joyce was once a student.
 On the same side as Newman House is Iveagh House .
 Originally designed by Richard Cassels in 1730 as two separate houses, they were bought by Benjamin Guinness in 1862 and combined to create the family's city residence.
 After independence the house was donated to the Irish State and is now home to the Department of Foreign Affairs.

 Of the many illustrious streets fanning from the green, the elegant Georgian Harcourt St has the most notable addresses.
 Edward Carson was born at No 4 in 1854.
-As the architect of Northern Irish unionism, he was never going to be the most popular figure in Dublin but he did himself no favours acting as the prosecuting attorney during Oscar Wilde's trial for homosexuality.
+As the architect of Northern Irish unionism, he was not the most popular figure in Dublin and he did himself no favours acting as the prosecuting attorney during Oscar Wilde's trial for homosexuality.
 George Bernard Shaw lived at No 61.